neeschal/hello-world/README.md

 This repository is built step by step in the tutorial.

-It now includes steps for GitHub
+It now includes steps for GitHub git